xslingcn/xslingcn.github.io/content/posts/open-world-analysis/index.md

 And in terms of leaving room for players' creativity and giving freedom, Minecraft has gone to an undoubted pinnacle.
 In Minecraft, players are spawned in a randomly generated world.
 The only and most important rule is that the game is over whenever the player dies, and everything else is left to the player to explore and create.
 No plot, no ultimate goal, and even no ending point.
 This infinite world will continue to exist in infinite time, as long as the player is still playing, there would be infinite possibilities.

+But this game is not all about creation.
+The composers are well aware that players can get into "boredom".
+So "in order to build immersion in the game" and “reflect a bouncing between the boredom of construction and the anxiety of survival” (Duncan), Minecraft is filled with abundant survival elements.

-In order to survive, players would quickly find that they would need to eat, sleep, hunt and fight mobs, etc. It is creating immersive experiences, though in a casual way.
-Such immersion changes as players build houses, establish strongholds and villages, farm, and tame and breed...
-This sense of achievement of building everything from scratch would gradually strengthen the immersion.
+To survive, players would quickly find that they need to eat, sleep, hunt and fight mobs, etc. An immersion emerges as a player builds a house, establishes strongholds and villages, begins to cultivate, tame and breed, etc. A sense of achievement of building everything from scratch would consistently strengthen such immersion.

 ![Farming in Minecraft](0007.png)*A player farming in Minecraft*